BruceFelix/CLI-Point-of-Sale-Terminal-in-python/README.md

 ***GOAL OF THE PROGRAM***

 Implement a python program that starts with a menu, gets user menu choice and proceeds to execute the subprogram associated with the menu.
-The data will be stored in a text file.
+The data will be stored in a JSON file.